 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Washington Federal Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how WAFD stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Savings Banks industry.
+We show how WAFD stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Savings Institutions industry.